jiayi42/knowledge_graph_for_law_case/README.txt

 # INSTALLATION - How to install and setup your code

-# NLP (Backend) part:
+## NLP (Backend) part:

-## Outline
+### Outline
-### A. LDA topic clustering in Colab over all files
+#### A. LDA topic clustering in Colab over all files
-### B. Relation extraction for KG over all files
+#### B. Relation extraction for KG over all files
-### C. future deployment to append a single file into processing json file for LDA and KG.
+#### C. future deployment to append a single file into processing json file for LDA and KG.
 (Optional) as it is not main workflow in our project

-## Important: Please change file paths for your google drive or local computers in code segments due to saving and writing files
+### Important: Please change file paths for your google drive or local computers in code segments due to saving and writing files

-## A. LDA topic clustering in Colab over all files
+### A. LDA topic clustering in Colab over all files

 (1) upload LDA_all.ipynb in NLP directory to your google drive.
 (2) upload all legal documents to the same place in a txt format without other txt files.  (we do not offer the files here due to talent issue)

-## B. Relation extraction for KG over all files
+### B. Relation extraction for KG over all files
 (1) in your computer, please create a python3.7 environment and install the right version python package in requirement.txt in NLP directory strictly.
    Or, the following packages
    spacy==2.1.0